GoSecure/break-fast-serial/README.md

 ## Expected response

-If the vulnerability is confirmed, the expected trace from DNS Chef is as follow.
+If the vulnerability is confirmed, the expected trace from DNS Chef is as follows.

 ```
 ['843', 'jboss', '192.168.40.24', '8181']